embecosm/riscv-gdbserver/README.md

 This connects to the gdbserver, loads the dhry.elf binary and executes the first instruction.

-You can now continue stepping through with the 'stepi' command, or use 'continue' to run until the end of the program.
+You can now continue stepping through with the 'stepi' command.

 To see the RSP packets being sent and received, type the following at the gdb prompt: